mattcroat/joy-of-code/posts/using-sveltekit-endpoints/using-sveltekit-endpoints.md

 I have an entire post on [using environment variables with SvelteKit](https://joyofcode.xyz/sveltekit-environment-variables) if you need it.

 Besides using environment variables for secrets you can also make using them more secure by using a `.server` file like `secrets.server.ts` or placing them inside a `lib/server` folder you can import as `$lib/server/secrets.ts`.

+You should now have more confidence and understanding how to use SvelteKit endpoints.

+You can learn more about [SvelteKit API endpoints and loading data for pages](https://joyofcode.xyz/sveltekit-loading-data) and [understand how data flows in SvelteKit](https://joyofcode.xyz/sveltekit-data-flow).